Biden donors, friends and former aides expected on first slate of high-profile ambassadors

 It is not clear which names would be among the first Biden puts forward, but the initial slate is not expected to be large.
 Smith, whose name has been mentioned for the NATO role for weeks, appears likely to be near the front of the line.

-Biden conceded as a candidate that he would not rule out appointing political donors to the highly coveted ambassadorships despite pressure from progressive Democrats, including Sen. Elizabeth Warren (D-Mass.), who mocked the practice of selecting donors for the roles when she ran for president.
+Biden conceded as a candidate that he would not rule out appointing political donors to the highly coveted ambassadorships despite pressure from progressive Democrats, including Sen. Elizabeth Warren (Mass.).

-“I’m going to appoint the best people possible,” Biden said while campaigning in Iowa.
-“Nobody, in fact, will be appointed by me based on anything they contributed.”

-Biden’s long political career and his foreign policy expertise as vice president and as a former chairman of the Senate Foreign Relations Committee mean he has a deep bench from which to pick.
+Biden’s long political career and his foreign policy expertise as vice president and as a former chairman of the Senate Foreign Relations Committee mean he has a deep bench from which to choose.

 That also poses problems.